cgarling/DisCO/README.md

   * agb: Marmol-Queralto et al. (2008) calibrated a fitting equation explicitly for AGB stars.
 If your star is on the AGB, you should set agb=True.
 The default is False.

 The function will return the value of the D<sub>CO</sub> index for a star with the properties you input.

+**co_extinction.py** contains convenience functions for reddening/dereddening and finding extinction as a function of wavelength for the Boogert et al. 2011 and Indebetouw et al. 2005 laws.